karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 Where:

 - `<AUName>` is the display name of the Administrative Unit to query for delegated Authentication Administrators.
-- `<AuthenticationAdminUPN>` is the user principal name of the delegated Authentication Administrator to add to the Administrative Unit
+- `<AuthAdminUPN>` is the user principal name of the delegated Authentication Administrator to add to the Administrative Unit

 ## Remove a delegated Authentication Administrator from an Administrative Unit